cmunch1/cmunch1/README.md

 I've pretty much done everything in the industry - set up a lab from scratch and take it through an onsite audit and accreditation, set up and manage quality systems, train people, manage people, fire people, etc...

-##### Machine Learning

-And then I discovered Machine Learning and Data Science.
+And then I discovered Machine Learning and Data Sciencea about a year and a half ago.
 I was amazed at how much learning material was online.
 It looked awesome, and it looked like a great match with my background - a bit of coding, databases, math, statistics, and science.
 I was being called, and I had to answer.

-Over the past year and a half or so, I have been engrossed in learning as much as I can about Machine Learning and Data Science, watching  all kinds of videos and reading many articles on the subject.
-I liked the Kaggle classes, and I *really* liked the Kaggle competitions, in particular the Tabular Playground Series.
-Eventually, I had to pull myself away from this and start working on a project for my portfolio, which is what you see in the repository below.
-It was really fun, and I learned a lot.

-My resume is also below if anybody has any leads on a job or tips they could share.
-I'm primarily looking for a remote job.

-I'm really good at diving in and figuring things out and making it all work.
-I've never been, though, much of a memorizer of syntax and specific details that can be easily found online, so I do have some trepidation about the interview process.
-I'm hoping that my project and life experience will be enough to get me in the door somewhere.

 ### About Me